adslwang4601/game_store/README.md

 ##### Basic Features
 * Authentication (as a player or a developer)
 	- Login, Logout, Register, Email validation
-	- There are some ways to realize authentication.
+	- How to implement: there are some ways to realize authentication.
 For example, using django.contrib.auth or the package Django-Registration-Redux.
 For email validation: django.core.mail.
 An official documentation realated to authentication: [User authentication in Django](https://docs.djangoproject.com/en/1.11/topics/auth/)

 * Basic player functionalities
 	- Buy games
 	- Play games only if have purchased them
 	- Searching games(in essence is a query to the games database)
 	- See a list of purchased games
 	- See top scores for each game
+	- How to implement: django.contrib.auth can be used (user group: player)

-* Basic develop functionalities
+* Basic developer functionalities (user group: developer)
 	- Basic game inventory
 	-  Manage their own game(s) (add/remove/modify) and set price(s) for the game(s) in their own inventory
 	-  See sale statistics
+	- How to implement: django.contrib.auth can be used (user group:developer)

 * Game/service interaction
 	- Messages are exchanged between game and the game service with **window.postMessage**.